 The course deals with cable structures from a structural mechanics point of view.
 The theoretical and practical aspects of the application of cables to moorings, guyed structures, suspension bridges, cable-stayed bridges, and suspended membranes are discussed.
 Prerequisites: graduate standing or consent of instructor.

 SE 220.
 Seismic Isolation and Energy Dissipation (4)

 Concepts, advantages, and limitations of seismic isolation techniques; fundamentals of dynamic response under seismic excitation; spectral analysis; damping; energy approach; application to buildings and structures.
-Prerequisites: background in structural dynamics, or consent of instructor.
+Prerequisites: SE 221 or consent of instructor.

 SE 221.
 Earthquake Engineering (4)

 Introduction to plate tectonics and seismology.
 Rupture mechanism, measures of magnitude and intensity, earthquake occurrence and relation to geologic, tectonic processes.
 Probabilistic seismic hazard analysis.
 Strong earthquake ground motion; site effects on ground motion; structural response; soil-structure interaction; design criteria; code requirements.
 Use of computer resources.
 Prerequisites: SE201A or SE 203; graduate standing.

 Influence of soil conditions on ground motion characteristics; dynamic behavior of soils, computation of ground response using wave propagation analysis and finite element analysis; evaluation and mitigation of soil liquefaction; soil-structure interaction; lateral pressures on earth retaining structures; analysis of slope stability.
 Recommended preparation: SE 181 or equivalent.
 Prerequisites: department approval and graduate standing.

 SE 223.
 Advanced Seismic Design of Structures (4)